Loyalty in fuel retail: What makes a fuel rewards program successful?

 In most cases, B2B clients use fuel cards, which are similar to payment cards with some specific functions but can be used at dedicated petrol station networks only.
 These allow fleet managers to optimize fleet fuel costs by controlling where drivers buy fuel, how often, and whether they fill the tank.

-Professional drivers will often want to buy fuel at a place and time that is most convenient to them.
+Professional drivers will often want to make gas purchases at a place and time that is most convenient to them.
 Fuel cards allow the fleet manager to dictate the process rather than the driver.
 Drivers have to visit chains that accept their specific fuel card—often sites with extensive and accessible forecourts and high-speed fuel pumps.
-When using fuel cards, drivers can also gain loyalty points on their individual loyalty programs cards, so it is a dual benefit for the driver and fleet manager if both are satisfied.

 How do petrol loyalty programs segment customers?

-PD: Based on the data gathered, the loyalty team can build predictive client behavior tools for segments or micro-segments of both B2B and B2C customers.
-There should not be more than 12 basic segments during the first years of work with segmentation.
 It is crucial to find out the best ways of utilizing data, knowledge, and new approaches for each segment.
 This can be an overwhelming task or can be ineffectively executed if you don’t have enough data or experience with handling data.
 It’s also important to take into account the workload placed on the loyalty team, as each segmentation requires analysis, action, and effort.

 Some companies prefer to conduct a simple RFM segmentation that reflects the basic condition of the audience.
 The drawback of that methodology is that it doesn’t contain the context, thus making it hard to use that knowledge while working on marketing communication.